 Foreign Experts (Based Abroad)

-Rachel Kelly of Macfarlanes LLP is noted for her expertise in French finance matters.
-She spent several years working in the Paris office of a major law firm and is admitted to the Paris Bar.
+Rachel Kelly of Macfarlanes LLP spent five years working in the Paris office of a major international law firm.
+She is dual-qualified in France and the UK.

 Managing partner Ondřej Peterka of Peterka & Partners vos worked in France for seven years and is qualified to practise in the country.